本文へジャンプ

 Skills and background we are looking for in prospective students

-Background knowledge in brain science, molecular and cell biology, biophysics and/or electrical engineering may help to smoothly lunch a solid research project.
-However, we support students with limited prior knowledge in the related subjects.
-We rather give a high importance to scientific motivations and intellectual curiosity.
+A background in neurobiology, molecular and cell biology, biophysics, and electrical engineering can facilitate the smooth initiation of a solid research project.
+However, we fully support students with limited prior knowledge in these fields.
+Instead, we place greater emphasis on scientific motivation and intellectual curiosity.

 What you can expect to learn in this laboratory